Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 There was a slow start to the year and the first weekend away appears to have been Easter at Eden.
 However, in February a few members went to Chuuk Lagoon with Shiprock Dive.
 Over the Anzac Weekend there was a trip to Norah Head and the June Long Weekend was held at South West Rocks.
 There were 57 members at 30 June.

 There was a trip to Jervis Bay in August.
 Tim Rigg was elected President, with Judy Morris Vice-President, Les Caterson Treasurer and Carol Scrimshaw Secretary.
+Elly Caterson was Assistant Secretary/Treasurer.

 In October Les Caterson took Le Scat down to Ulladulla and Batemans Bay for a week of diving.
 A total of eight members went on all or part of the trip.
 The November meeting of the Club was held at the St George Rowing Club (now called Rowers on Cooks).
-The change was made due to the unsatisfactory meeting room at the rowing club.
+The change was made due to the unsatisfactory meeting room at the sailing club.
 Thirty members attended the DIVE Log night at Darling Harbour where Jean-Michel Cousteau was the guest speaker.

 The Christmas Party was held on three party punts on Port Hacking.
 There were 47 members at the end of the year.